CFSworks/wavebird-reversing/03_complex_signals_and_fourier/README.md

 ![And we're back to the moon](img/solarsystem_moonvec.gif)

-This is what the Fourier transform is all about: over a long enough time, the periodic components will cancel each other out, so if you want to find out how much energy is at a particular frequency, you just need to spin the signal the other way around so that it cancels out *only that particular frequency and makes everything else periodic*.
+This is what the Fourier transform is all about: over a long enough time, the periodic components will cancel themselves out, so if you want to find out how much energy is at a particular frequency, you just need to spin the signal the other way around so that it cancels out *only that particular frequency and makes everything else periodic*.
 Then you average.